Thiruvizha Jayashankar: Career

 Jayashankar opted for a central Government job in All India Radio, Thiruvananthapuram in 1965 and worked there till retirement.
 He was also a visiting professor at Annamalai University, Chidambaram.

-His musical journey with great Tavil mastro Valayapetty Subramaniam proved to be a landmark in live Nagaswara concerts.
+His musical journey with great thavil mastro Valayapatti A. R. Subramaniam proved to be a landmark in live nadaswaram concerts.
 Haripad Murukadas and Vettikkavala Sasi Kumar are few of his famous disciples.